Don’t Get Zapped in Europe:

 If it only says 120V, you’ll need a voltage converter or a travel version made for international use.

-Smart Packing Tip: Bring a Power Strip or Multi-Port Charger
+Smart Packing Tip: Bring a USB Multi-Port Charger

-Most hotel rooms only have a few outlets, so bring a USB power strip or a multi-port charger.
+Most hotel rooms only have a few outlets, so a USB multi-port charger is a lifesaver.
 You’ll only need one adapter, and you’ll be able to charge several devices at once.
-It’s a simple way to stay organized and avoid charging chaos.

 Packing Recap for European Travel

-• Most of continental Europe uses Type C or F outlets, while the UK and Ireland use Type G, which requires a different adapter.
+• Most of continental Europe uses Type C or F outlets

 • Check your devices for dual voltage